Overview:

 “I’ve lived most of my life overwhelmed by grief because of my parents’ deportation,” Sanromán said.
 “It is such a lonely, scary feeling to process it by yourself.”

-Grief is a driving force behind Sanromán’s art.
-Her latest project, Altars for Collective Grief, invited the Southwest Detroit community to submit photos of loved ones affected by immigration enforcement.
+After connecting with Sanromán, the idea grew into Altars for Collective Grief, a participatory, mixed-media project inviting the public to submit photos of loved ones affected by immigration enforcement.

 Residents, elected officials, and community leaders say there’s been an uptick of Immigration and Customs Enforcement activity in Southwest Detroit beginning in 2025.